DharioNewbery/cppsocket/README.md

 A simple socket library for C++/linux

 ## Features
-1. TCP socket creation using IPV4 addresses.
+1. TCP socket creation using IPV4 and IPV6 addresses.
 2. Automatic control of a socket lifetime.
 3. Methods for sending and recieving files of any size.
+4. Non blocking implementation and multi-socket structure using Polls.
+5. Windows and linux compatible.
+6. Small and fast.

 ## To be implemented
-- Windows compatibility;
 - UDP sockets;
-- Support to IPV6;
-- DNS resolving;
+- auto DNS resolving;
-- non-blocking accept and recv;
+- TLS/SSL;

 ## How to install
 **cppsocket** is a header only project.
 Just paste ´cppsocket.hpp´ file into your project, include it and you are ready to go.